Loading lesson…

 The big idea: model cards are accountability documents.
 Learn to read them critically — a card that lists no failure modes isn't honest; it's incomplete.

-What is the core idea behind "Model Cards and Transparency Reports: Reading the Fine Print"?
+What is the main idea of "Model Cards and Transparency Reports: Reading the Fine Print"?

-Which best describes the scope of "Model Cards and Transparency Reports: Reading the Fine Print"?
+Which action would help you apply "Model Cards and Transparency Reports: Reading the Fine Print" responsibly?